parsaeisa/Notes/Software engineering/Non-technical/managing.md

 For example for adding a redis to a project, there should be enough reasons, if redis hashset is usefull in just one handler, it's maintenance and concerns should not be added to the project.

+* When you take a technology in an enterprise app, you should cusotmise that thechnology.
+It consists so much developing.
+Like customising the Echo framework in Snapp which you did it.

 ## People management

 People management requires **soft skill** the most.